instrumentthegrid/website-astro/src/content/homepage/-index.md

 # Integrate
 integrate:
-  - title: Supplement the Tools Your Teams Already Use.
+  title: Supplement the Tools Your Teams Already Use.
-    content: We built our flexible web interface and API-native solution to augment and support all current grid data, monitoring, and operational applications.
+  content: "We built our flexible web interface and API-native solution to augment and support all current grid data, monitoring, and operational applications.
 However, we're also developing and supporting completely new analytic and continuous insight and integration paradigms.
-Because we've already "done the impossible", we must support both the "current" and "next generation" grid monitoring and management paths.
+Because we've already \"done the impossible\", we must support both the \"current\" and \"next generation\" grid monitoring and management paths."
   image: "/images/cta.png"
   tools:
     - /images/tools/1.webp